-Kathi Weidman enters her first season as an assistant coach for Rams after being hired in March of 2018.
+Kathi Weidman enters her second season as an assistant coach for Rams after being hired in March of 2018.

 Prior to VCU, Weidman spent five seasons coaching Providence College, her alma mater.
 For the past two seasons, Weidman served as an assistant coach, primarily working with the goalkeepers.
 She also handled the day-to-day operations of the program.